raphaelrobert/mimi-attachments/draft-robert-mimi-attachments.md

 draft-mimi-content defines various message content formats that can be used in either MLS application messages or attachments.
 This document describes how attachments are used in MIMI.

+# Access control & quotas

+Attachments are bound to a specific MLS group.
+Only members of the group can access the attachment.
+The Delivery Service enforces this access control.

+The Delivery Service can keep track of the size of attachments for each group, its total number, who uploaded them, etc. This information can be used to enforce quotas on the size of attachments, the number of attachments, etc.

 # Distribution